thephpleague/commonmark/docs/2.0/customization/event-dispatcher.md

 Event Dispatcher
 ================

-This library includes basic event dispatcher functionality.
+This library includes basic, [PSR-14](https://www.php-fig.org/psr/psr-14/)-compliant event dispatcher functionality.
 This makes it possible to add hook points throughout the library and third-party extensions which other code can listen for and execute code.
-If you're familiar with [Symfony's EventDispatcher](https://symfony.com/doc/current/components/event_dispatcher.html) or [PSR-14](https://www.php-fig.org/psr/psr-14/) then this should be very familiar to you.

 ## Event Class

-All events must extend from the `AbstractEvent` class:
+Any [PSR-14 compliant event](https://www.php-fig.org/psr/psr-14/#events) can be used, though we also provide an `AbstractEvent` class you can use to easily create your own events:

 ```php
 use League\CommonMark\Event\AbstractEvent;